 Post-exposure prophylaxis vaccine to prevent varicella (chickenpox)

-This review assessed how useful the varicella (also known as chickenpox) vaccine is in preventing chickenpox when given to children or adults who have never been immunised or had chickenpox before, but who receive the vaccine within a short time following exposure to a person with chickenpox.
+This review assessed how useful the varicella (also known as chickenpox) vaccine is in preventing chickenpox when given to children or adults who have never been immunised or previously had chickenpox, but who receive the vaccine within a short time following exposure to a person infectious with chickenpox.
 Varicella is a highly contagious viral infection characterised by a widespread pustular rash, fever and generally feeling unwell.
 We identified three trials involving 110 healthy children who were siblings of household contacts.

-Chickenpox can be prevented by vaccination with live attenuated varicella vaccine, however, many countries have not yet funded routine population-based immunisation programmes, and exposure to chickenpox remains commonplace.
+Chickenpox can be prevented by vaccination with live attenuated varicella vaccine.
+However, many countries have not yet funded routine population-based immunisation programmes and exposure to chickenpox remains commonplace.
 Even in highly vaccinated populations, outbreaks can occur, particularly in childcare and school settings.